keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Hearsay.md

 - favorite place? maybe a favorite bar (could be just a name and vibe) or something else, maybe someone they would write letters to?

 - the proving can happen for various reasons
-	- different prodigies can get into fights and altercations
+	- different prodigies can get into fights and altercations. but generally wont kill each other

 ## Friends